alex-alekseichuk/amigo/README.md

 # amigo

-A Framework for RAD PHP+MySQL Websites
+A Framework for Websites Rapid Application Development based on PHP + MySQL.

+There are a lot of the features:

+- Templates
+- Forms
+- Grids
+- Pictures